h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

 #
 #### Java Data Structures / Java Collections Framework
-- The Java Collections Framework provides several classes and interfaces to represent a group of ojects as a single unit.
+- The Java Collections Framework provides several classes and interfaces to represent a group of objects as a single unit.
 This collection is stored in java.util.Collection and java.util.Map packages.

 - The benefits of using this collection framework are that it contains a consistent api (contains most common methods), reduces programming effort (no need to reinvent the wheel), and increases performance (by giving high-performance implementations of useful data structures and algorithms)